Hamza-Ikiou/Back-end-project/Readme.md

 Make sure you have installed the following:

 - Nodejs
-- PostgreSQL on you system
+- PostgreSQL on your system

 ## Installation